igoramadas/betterdocco/resources/plain-markdown/README.md

       docs/underscore.html

-This is as quick-and-dirty as the original docco, so there are some **bugs**:
+This is as quick-and-dirty as the original betterdocco, so there are some **bugs**:

 - The code blocks don't always fit on paper (if the lines are too long).
 This is a serious issue, but could be fixed "easily" in [pandoc's LaTeX template][] (where "easy" is relative, as always when dealing with LaTeX)